LipaMar/filmoteka/README.md

 # Filmoteka
-Filmoteka is an web application based on Java + Spring Boot imitating IMDb["https://www.imdb.com/"] site.
-It gives user options like:
+Filmoteka is a web application based on Java + Spring Boot that imitates [IMDb](https://www.imdb.com/) website.
+It gives the user options like:
-*following favourite movies
+* follow favourite movies
-*sharing review with other users
+* sharing reviews with other users
-*rating movies.
+* rating movies.
-For searching movies application consume OMDbApi[http://www.omdbapi.com/] mainly because IMDb do not share any official api.
+For searching movies application consume [OMDbApi](http://www.omdbapi.com/) mainly because IMDb do not provide any official api.
 App should be responsive either on web browser running on PC and phone.
 ## Technologies used to build application
 * Java 14